 All psychology graduate students admitted to a Ph.D. program receive assistantships or other jobs that facilitate and enhance their educational goals.
 Financial assistance is most frequently available to graduate students in the form of teaching and graduate assistantships from the Department of Psychology.
 Several research assistantships are also awarded to students to work on projects funded by grants and administered by the individual faculty members responsible for the projects.
 Additional assistantships are available through the Office of Student Affairs and other administrative departments at the university.

-The basic graduate assistantship in the department is a half-time (20 hours/week) nine-month (academic year) appointment The stipend for a half-time academic year appointment for the 2022-2023 academic year was $19,482.
-The Graduate College has not yet released the stipend for 2024-2025.
+The basic graduate assistantship in the department is a half-time (20 hours/week) nine-month (academic year) appointment The stipend for a half-time academic year appointment for the 2024-2025 academic year is $20,264.
 Students on a graduate assistantship will also receive a tuition scholarship.
 Ph.D. students on a half-time appointment will have their tuition fully covered by this scholarship (you will only need to pay university fees).

 Program Costs and Assistantship or Fellowship Support